Gageperrin/it-notes/it-topics/cissp.md

 * Kerberos attacks focus specifically focused on using information like password hashes to generate a valid Kerberos ticket that can be used to bypass authentication.
 * A ransomware attack encrypts or locks down a user's system or data until certain demands are met.
 * A fault injection attack attempts to leverage normally legitimate fault injections to modify hardware or software system behavior.
+* A statistical attack exploits statistical vulnerabilities such as floating-point errors.
+* Brute-force attacks attempt every combination to attempt to guess the key or password.

 ## 3.8 - Apply security principles to site and facility design